-On a network such as the Internet, mail clients send mails to a mail server which then routes the messages to the correct destinations (other clients).
+On a network such as the Internet, mail clients send mail to a mail server which then routes the messages to the correct destinations (other clients).
 The mail server uses a network application called Mail Transfer Agent (MTA).

 What is a Mail Transfer Agent (MTA)?

-A MTA is an application that routes and transmits electronic mail from one node on a network to another.
+An MTA is an application that routes and transmits electronic mail from one node on a network to another.
 It uses a protocol known as SMTP (Simple Mail Transfer Protocol) to perform its task.

-On a network node, exists an email client that is used to send and receive messages to and from the mail server, an email client also makes use of the SMTP protocol but it is not necessarily a MTA.
+On a network node, exists an email client that is used to send and receive messages to and from the mail server, an email client also makes use of the SMTP protocol but it is not necessarily an MTA.

-MTA’s are installed on a mail server and email clients such as Mozilla Thunderbird, Evolution, Microsoft’s Outlook and Apple Mail are installed on a mail client (user computer).
+MTA’s are installed on a mail server and email clients such as Mozilla Thunderbird, Evolution, Microsoft’s Outlook, and Apple Mail are installed on a mail client (user computer).

-In this article, we shall look at a round up of the best and most used MTA’s on Linux mail servers.
+In this article, we shall look at a round-up of the best and most used MTAs on Linux mail servers.

 1. Sendmail

-Sendmail now known as proofpoint (after Proofpoint, Inc acquired Sendmail, Inc) is by far the most popular and one of the oldest MTA on the Linux server platform.
+Sendmail now known as Proofpoint (after Proofpoint, Inc. acquired Sendmail, Inc.) is by far the most popular and one of the oldest MTA on the Linux server platform.
 Sendmail has a lot of limitations though, in comparison to modern MTAs.

 Because of its complicated configuration steps and demands, and weak security mechanisms, many new MTAs have come up as alternatives to Sendmail, but importantly, it offers everything to do with mail on a network.